efemberg11/GeoModel_rmakhman/documentation/docs/fullsimlight/fullsimlight/index.md

  (e.g. -f FTFP_BERT).
 Notice that the name of the Geant4 built in Physics List must be in upper case, exactly as the corresponding header file.
 By default, i.e. if the Physics List name is not provided as an input argument, the FTFP_BERT Physics List will be used.
-FullSimLight has also the possibility to use a special custom Physics List MyGVPhysicsList (a Geant4 Physics List including only those particles, processes and models that are available and used in the corresponding GeantV application with exactly the same settings).
-In order to use it one need to specify -f GV as input parameter.